-6 See id., App., at 149 (comments of Rep. Garfield) (stating that Congress, in considering this legislation, must seek equipoise between opposing poles of government, on one hand, "that despotism which swallows and absorbs all power in a single-central, government," and, on the other, the "extreme doctrine of local sovereignty which makes nationality impossible").
+6 See id., App., at 149 (comments of Rep. Garfield) (stating that Congress, in considering this legislation, must seek equipoise between opposing poles of government, on the one hand, "that despotism which shallows and absorbs all power in a single-central, government," and, on the other, the "extreme doctrine of local sovereignty which makes nationality impossible").

-See id., App., at 78 (comments of Rep. Perry) ("Sheriffs, having eyes to see, see not; judges, having ears to hear, hear not; witnesses conceal the truth or falsify it; grand and petit juries act as if they might be accomplices.
+7 See id., App., at 78 (comments of Rep. Perry) ("Sheriffs, having eyes to see, see not; judges, having ears to hear, hear not; witnesses conceal the truth or falsify it; grand and petit juries act as if they might be accomplices.
 In the presence of these gangs all the apparatus and machinery of civil government, all the processes of justice, skulk away as if government and justice were crimes and feared detection.
 Among the most dangerous things an injured party can do is to appeal to justice.
 Of the uncounted scores and hundreds of atrocious mutilations and murders it is credibly stated that not one has been punished."); id., at 653 (comments of Sen. Osborn) ("The State courts, mainly under the influence of this [Klan] oath, are utterly powerless"); id., at 394 (remarks of Rep. Rainey) ("The question is sometimes asked, Why do not the courts of law afford redress?
 Why the necessity of appealing to Congress?
 We answer that the courts are in many instances under the control of those who are wholly inimical to the impartial administration of law and equity.
-What benefit would result from appeal to tribunals whose officers are secretly in sympathy with the very evil against which we are striving?"); id, App., at 153 (comments of Rep. Garfield) ("But the chief complaint is not that the laws of the State are unequal, but that even where the laws are just and equal on their face, yet, by a systematic maladministration of them, or a the forum was not meant to turn on whether, in an individual case, the state procedures were adequate.
-Assessing the state of affairs as a whole, Congress specifically made a determination that federal oversight of constitutional determinations through the federal courts was necessary to ensure the effective enforcement of constitutional rights.
+What benefit would result from appeal to tribunals whose officers are secretly in sympathy with the very evil against which we are striving?"); id, App., at 153 (comments of Rep. Garfield) ("But the chief complaint is not that the laws of the State are unequal, but that even where the laws are just and equal on their face, yet, by a systematic maladministration of them, or a final arbiters of constitutional rights.
+In Monroe v.
+Pape, 365 U.S. 167 (1961), the Court held that Congress passed the legislation in order to substitute a federal forum for the ineffective, although plainly available, state remedies: